brwali/proj1/proj1/README.md

   Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages?|no
   If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?|yes
-  Do you store your documentation under revision control with your source code?|yes Do you publish your release history e.g. release data, version numbers, key features of each release etc. on your web site or in your documentation?|?
+  Do you store your documentation under revision control with your source code?|yes Do you publish your release history e.g. release data, version numbers, key features of each release etc. on your web site or in your documentation?|no
   Does your software describe how a user can get help with using your software?|no Does your website and documentation describe what support, if any, you provide to users and developers?|yes Does your project have an e-mail address or forum that is solely for supporting users?|no